 These are the serious questions I asked myself when it became clear that glitter was contaminating our earth.
-From fingernail polishes that twinkle, to eye shadows that sparkle, we are attracted to the glamour of glitter—but where does glitter come from and where does it wash away to after it’s luminous enchantment has come to a close?
+It may not seem like this small, fun, dazzling item could cause so much damage, but it’s wreaking havoc.
+From fingernail polishes that twinkle to eye shadows that sparkle, we are all attracted to the glamour of glitter—but where does glitter come from and where does it wash away after its luminous enchantment has come to a close?

-Glitter as Ocean Pollution:
+Glitter as Ocean Pollution

-Glitter has an adverse effect on your health: Some research has also found that PET, the plastic most glitter is made from, can break down and release chemicals that can disrupt human and animal hormones.
+Glitter has an adverse effect on your health: Some research has found that PET, the plastic most glitter is made from, can break down and release chemicals that can disrupt human and animal hormones.

 The United Kingdom and European Union are already taking measures to ban glitter, and conversations to replicate these same policy measures are taking place in the United States.

 This may seem like a drastic measure, but when you consider how much of an impact glitter has on the planet, it’s one small step to ensure we have a place to live.
 The implications can be far reaching to ensure that humans and animals can live as healthy of an existence as possible.

 Finding plastic-free glitter alternatives ensures that people can still buy products that allow them to sparkle and shine, and natural alternatives are currently being considered.
 Ethically sourced micas and plant based “eco-glitter” exist and are used in personal care products like Au Naturale Cosmetics.
 Innovation in the world of eco-friendly glitter alternatives is on the rise and suppliers need your moral support to ensure these alternatives become the new gold standard!